u-int/screamdeck/README.md

 #### Developed on Linux

-Meaning that if you are on Windows you don't need the "port.sh"-file (that's why it's in a Folder named "Linux" duh)
+Meaning that if you are on Windows you don't need the "port.sh"-file (that's why it's in a folder named "Linux" duh)